oracle-samples/oltrain/content/posts/olam/post-16/index.md

 A static inventory file works well if your infrastructure hardly changes.

 However, your infrastructure is likely in constant flux when using the cloud.
-Therefore it would be great to have a way to have your inventory dynamically updated as hosts come and go.
+Therefore, it would be great to have a way to have your inventory dynamically updated as hosts come and go.

 ### Objectives

-In this lab, you'll learn to:
+In this tutorial, you'll learn to:

 - Setup Oracle Linux Automation Engine
 - Create an OCI Dynamic Inventory
 - Use the OCI Dynamic Inventory with a Playbook.

 ### Prerequisites

-  - Install an Oracle Linux system with the following configuration:
+- A minimum of two Oracle Linux systems with the following configuration:

-      - a non-root user with `sudo` permissions
+  - a non-root user with *sudo* permissions
+  - ssh keypair for the non-root user
+  - the ability to SSH from one host to another using a passwordless SSH login